mikeyk730/Rogue-Collection/docs/readme.md

 =======
 PC Versions
 -------
-- Try to identify scare monster scrolls before picking them up
+- Try to identify `scare monster` scrolls before picking them up
-    - Since monsters won't pass over scare monster scrolls, try to lure a monster over the scroll.
-If the monster avoids it, you know it's a scare monster.
+    - Since monsters won't pass over `scare monster` scrolls, try to lure a monster over the scroll.
+If the monster avoids it, you know it's a `scare monster`.
 These are too useful to waste by reading them
 - Before reading unknown scrolls:
-    - Equip some good armor (in case it's enchant armor)
+    - Equip some good armor (in case it's `enchant armor`)
-    - Equip a good weapon (in case it's enchant weapon or vorpalize weapon)
+    - Equip a good weapon (in case it's `enchant weapon` or `vorpalize weapon`)
-    - Equip/unequip all rings to find the cursed ones (in case it's a remove curse)
+    - Equip/unequip all rings to find the cursed ones (in case it's a `remove curse`)
 - Use bad potions against monsters:
     - Always throw potions at monsters in v1.48, since they'll always hit.
 In v1.1 monsters will get a saving throw, so you'll need more luck
     - In v1.1 potions can be wielded and never break, so you can reuse them to affect
     - Confusion and blindness potions will confuse the monster
     - Paralysis potions will freeze the monster in place, preventing it from chasing you
-- Know which items are not generally useful:
-    - Scrolls: sleep, blank paper, food detection, create monster, aggravate monsters
-    - Weapons:
-- Know the useful items to avoid scary monsters in the later levels
+- Know the useful tactics for getting through the later levels
-    - Magic mapping scroll: Know where the stairs are to get out ASAP
+    - Avoid monsters in the later levels if you can.
+Read a `scroll of magic mapping` to find the stairs and get out ASAP
+    - Prevent monsters from attacking:
-    - Scare monster scroll: Enemies won't attack while you're standing on it
+      - Drop a `scroll of scare monster`.
+Enemies won't attack while you're standing on it
+    - Freeze the monster so you can run away:
-    - Hold monster scroll: This will freeze all monsters in a 3x3 area around the player, allowing you to make your retreat
+      - Read a `scroll of hold monster` to freeze all monsters in a 3x3 area around the player
-    - Paralysis potion: Throw it at a monster to freeze it in place
+      - Throw a `potion of paralysis` at a monster to freeze it in place
-    - Teleportation:
+    - Teleport in an emergency:
-      - Use the `teleportation scroll` if you're desparate to jump to a new location
+      - Read the `scroll of teleportation` if you're desparate to jump to a new location
-      - USe the `teleport away` stick to send the monster somewhere else
+      - Zap the monster with a `teleport away` stick to send it somewhere else
+    - Transform the monster:
-    - Polymorph wand: Turn a dangeous monster into something (hopefully) less powerful
+      - Zap the monster with a `polymorph` stick to turn a dangeous monster into something (hopefully) less powerful
+    - Take extra actions on your turn:
+      - Quaff a `potion of haste self` to get 2-3 actions per turn.
+This allows you to get extra hits on the monster or run away
     - Confuse the monster:
       - Throw a `potion of confusion` or `potion of blindness` at a monster to confuse it.
-The throw can miss in v1.1
-      - Read a `scroll of monster confusion` and your first hit will confuse the monster.
+      - Read a `scroll of monster confusion` and your next hit will confuse the monster.
 It takes a turn to read the scroll, and then you still need to land a hit
+- Know which items are not generally useful:
+    - Scrolls: sleep, blank paper, create monster, aggravate monsters
+    - Potions: poison, thirst quenching

 Credits
 =======